Fivell/policies/src/pages/policies/risk_management_policy.md

 - Step 1.
 System Characterization

   - The first step in assessing risk is to define the scope of the effort.
-To do this, identify where ePHI is received, maintained, processed, or transmitted.
+To do this, identify where PHI or PII is received, maintained, processed, or transmitted.
 Using information-gathering techniques, the Versionista Platform boundaries are identified.
   - Output - Characterization of the Versionista Platform system assessed, a